-Here’s a series of Facebook lives sharing the story of why I bought Tribe in the first place (I definitely didn’t plan to) and recapping my experience with the actual Tribe course my first time through.
+Here’s a series of Facebook lives sharing the story of why I bought this course in the first place (I definitely didn’t plan to) and recapping my experience with the actual content my first time through.

-If this sounds like your jam, I recommend this free guide that covers some of the core principles they teach in Tribe.
+If this sounds like your jam, I recommend this free guide that covers some of the core principles they teach in The Membership Experience™.

 As I’ve been talking about Tribe and hyping up the workshop series, I’ve had a few people ask:

 And I’ve been kind of reluctant to share too much – because I don’t want to give away any of their secret sauce.

 But in yesterday’s workshop they talked a lot about The Success Path concept – which was definitely a light bulb moment for me in 2019.

 Stu describes the success path as the most important part of any membership.

 It gives your members clarity so that instead of having to figure things out on their own, they have clear directions on where they’re going, and what they need to do in order to get there.

 The success path is also a guide to help you with creating content, for designing your marketing, and to help with retention.
 It’s the cohesive theme woven throughout your entire membership experience.

 So, the success path was a big light bulb moment for me – I’ve always known the OG Membership was valuable – but I had struggled to clearly articulate why, and to help members quantify their growth.